chloe-sl/nuclear-recoil-JSONs/README.md

 pixey:	Extraction efficiency as predicted by PIXeY experiment	(Number)

 corrected_energy:	Corrected recoil energy values (may be the same as recoil_energy)	(Number)

+#How does a CSV get turned into a JSON?